ICMP ping

 Icmp.AvgPingTime(target)

-Average ICMP ping response time from target for last minute.
-Argument target can be either IP address or name specified in Target configuration record (see below).
+Average ICMP ping response time from target for the last minute.
+The argument target can be either an IP address or a name specified in the Target configuration record (see below).

 ICMP.MovingAvgPingTime(target)